“I suspect that somehow our wonderment actually feeds the Earth…”

 Today I spent some time with a stream I’m learning to sing to.
 With the recent strong rains its grown into a wide, brown dance of voices, pushing back against the quiet green of the forest floor.
 My song is my souls way of sharing who I am with the stream.
 Perhaps its the water in me, reaching out to the water of the stream.
 I’m convinced this stream carries with it many stories, perhaps even the stories of the original peoples of this place.
 If I offer up enough of me, perhaps it will respond in kind, filling out its rich winter song with stories it gathers in its travels.

-I feel, as I sing to it, its spiritual presence coming into view like a great brown snake roiling through the water, celebrating.
+I feel, as I sing to it, its spiritual presence coming into view like a great churning snake roiling through the water, celebrating.

 I’ll sing you my soul-song,